CycloneDX/cyclonedx-go/README.md

 It is generally expected that pull requests will include relevant tests.
 Tests are automatically run against all supported Go versions (see [Compatibility](#compatibility)) for every pull request.

-### Running Tests

-Some tests make use of the [CycloneDX CLI](https://github.com/CycloneDX/cyclonedx-cli), e.g. to validate BOMs.
-Make sure to download the CLI binary and make it available as `cyclonedx` in your `$PATH`.
-This is done automatically for [Gitpod](https://gitpod.io/#https://github.com/CycloneDX/cyclonedx-go).